keu/docs/astro/manage-workspaces.md

 description: Create, delete, and update Workspaces on Astro.
 ---

-## Overview

-This guide provides steps for creating and managing Workspaces on Astro.

-Workspaces are collections of Deployments that can all be accessed by a specific group of users.
-You can use Workspaces to group Deployments that all share a trait.
-For example, you can create one Workspace that stores all of your production pipelines and another Workspace that stores all of your development pipelines.
+Workspaces are collections of Deployments that can be accessed by a specific group of users.
+You can use Workspaces to group Deployments that share a business use case or environment trait.
+For example, you might create one Workspace that stores all of your production pipelines and another Workspace that stores all of your development pipelines.

 ## Create a Workspace